Whyzanet/WhyzaGC/README.md

 NTP client for OLED and web server time display

-Unix syslog messages to your syslog server
+Unix syslog status messages to your syslog server

 ## How to use:

-Tested on Arduino IDE 1.8.19 and ESP8266Boards 3.0.2/ESP32 2.0.4 Arduino on Ubuntu Linux desktop 20.04 with both Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2
+Tested on Arduino IDE 1.8.19 and ESP8266Boards 3.0.2/ESP32 2.0.4 Arduino with Ubuntu Linux desktop 20.04 with both Feather Huzzah ESP8266 and Feather Huzzah ESP32 v2

 Download the correct ino file and upload to either your Feather Huzzah ESP8266 or Feather Huzzah ESP32 v2.
 Check the list of libraries included in the ino file and ensure they are all installed.